 The breeder in the United States accidentally created the Cockapoo in the 1960s.
 It quickly caught on due to their high intelligence, and lack of odor or shedding

-Cockapoo Puppies – What You Should Know Before You Buy…
+Cockapoo Puppies – Before You Welcome One Into Your Family…

 3 Little-Known Facts About the Cockapoo